elvisperlika/raga.io/docs/index.md

 - Is there any form of __error handling__?
   - _what_ happens when a component fails? _why_? _how_? -->

+#### Failure detection via Akka Cluster / Receptionist

+- Clients and servers register with the Receptionist.
+- `ClientActor` subscribes to cluster membership updates (`JoinNetwork(MemberUp)`).
+- `MotherActor` spawns a `MembersManager` that monitors the cluster.
+- This provides basic liveness detection for nodes joining and leaving.

+#### Graceful degradation when capacity is unavailable

+- If no child server is available, `MotherActor` replies with `ServiceNotAvailable()` and queues clients in `pendingClients`.
+- When a child server later joins (`ChildServerUp`), pending clients are assigned.

+#### Cleanup on disconnections

+- `MotherActor` handles `ClientLeft` by removing the client and notifying the relevant child with `ChildClientLeft`.
+- `ChildActor` removes the player from the world and broadcasts an authoritative snapshot to remaining players.

+#### Back-pressure at the client

+- The client run loop enforces a ping-pong mechanism: it only sends a new update once it receives `ReceivedRemoteWorld`.
+- This avoids sending too many updates at once.

+#### Data Replication and State Sharing

+- Each `ChildActor` keeps its world in-memory only.
+- `MotherActor` tracks routing metadata (children, pending clients) but does not store game state.
+- Backup mechanisms will be implemented in future iterations.

+#### Gaps and Risks

+- Mother is a single point of failure for discovery and matchmaking.
+- No application-level timeouts or retries for client–server sync.
+- No automatic failover or reassignment when a child dies.

 ### Availability